ember-learn/cli-guides/guides/advanced-use/index.md

 ## Minification

-The CLI uses uglify to take dozens of JavaScript files and turn them into something compact and optimized.
+The CLI uses terser to take dozens of JavaScript files and turn them into something compact and optimized.

 ## Stylesheet compilation